yuichiis/githubpages-bootstrap/index.md

 ---
-layout: default
+layout: page
-header: header.html
+header: disable
-#header: frontpage-header.html
 ---
+{% include widgets/carousel.html %}

-{% include widget-highlightbox.html %}
+{% include widgets/highlightbox.html %}

 {% comment %}

 Choice widgets which you like.
 It can be used if you put out a widget to the outside of the comment.

-{% include widget-highlightbox.html %}
+{% include widgets/highlightbox.html %}
-{% include widget-highlight.html %}
+{% include widgets/highlight.html %}
-{% include widget-postlist.html %}
+{% include widgets/postlist.html %}
-{% include widget-docindex.html %}
+{% include widgets/docindex.html %}

 {% endcomment %}